 Be sure to talk with your dentist about how to properly secure and dispose of any unused, unwanted or expired medications, especially if there are any children in the household.
 Also, take the time to talk with your children about the dangers of using prescription drugs for non-medical purposes.

 For some dental visits, your dentist may use a sedative, which can induce moderate sedation.
 Sedatives can be administered before or during dental procedures.
-Sedation methods include inhalation (using nitrous oxide), oral (by taking a pill) and intravenous (by injection).
-More complex treatments may require drugs that can induce deep sedation, reducing consciousness in order to relieve both pain and anxiety.
-On occasion, general anesthesia can be used, in which drugs cause a temporary loss of consciousness.
+Sedation methods include inhalation (using nitrous oxide) and oral (by taking a pill).

 Dentists use the pain and anxiety control techniques mentioned above to treat millions of patients safely every year.
 Even so, taking any medication involves a certain amount of risk.
 That's why the ADA urges you to take an active role in your oral health care.
 This means understanding the risks and benefits involved in dental treatment, so that you and your dentist can make the best decisions about the treatment that is right for you.
 Working together, you and your dentist can choose the appropriate steps to make your dental visit as safe and comfortable as possible, and to help you keep a healthy smile.